taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Microservices Architecture

+Microservices Architecture

 - **Building Microservices: Designing Fine-Grained Systems** (2nd, 2021) by Sam Newman
 - **Monolith to Microservices: Sustaining Productivity While Detangling the System** (2019) by Sam Newman
 - Microservices: Up and Running: A Step-by-Step Guide to Building a Microservice Architecture (2020) by Ronnie Mitra and Irakli Nadareishvili
-- Microservices Security in Action (2021) by Prabath Siriwardena and Nuwan Dias
 - Production-Ready Microservices (2016) by Susan J. Fowler
 - Bootstrapping Microservices with Docker, Kubernetes, and Terraform: A project-based guide (2021) by Ashley Davis
 - Strategic Monoliths and Microservices: Driving Innovation Using Purposeful Architecture by Vaughn Vernon, Tomasz Jaskula

+Microservices Security

+- Microservices Security in Action (2021) by Prabath Siriwardena and Nuwan Dias

 ### Security Architecture